 - 6. GPIB Connector.
 A standard GPIB cable can be attached to this connector to allow the instrument to be computer-controlled.
 See the "Programming Manual for -B Instruments" for more details on GPIB control. - 7.
 RS-232 Connector.
 A standard serial cable with a 25-pin male connector can be attached to this connector to allow the instrument to be computer-controlled.
-Instruments with firmware versions of 5.00 or higher require a user name ("admin") and a password ("default", as shipped from the factory) when logging into a serial terminal session.
+A user name ("admin") and a password ("default", as shipped from the factory) are required when logging into a serial terminal session.
+The internal controller attempts to autosense the parity setting.
+It may be necessary to send a few return characters before attempting a login in order to provide enough data to allow this auto-sensing to work.
+(A standard Linux "agetty" process is used to implement serial control internally.)
 See the "Programming Manual for -B Instruments" for more details on RS-232 control. - 8.
 DUT Door.
 This is the door that provides access to the DUT socket.
 To open it, pull on the chrome knob.
 When closed, the door is held latched in place magnetically.